Curtis Fuller: Later life

 Fuller married Catherine Rose Driscoll in 1980.
 She died of lung cancer in 2010; Fuller recorded his album The Story of Cathy & Me (2011) as a tribute.

-Fuller was granted an honorary doctorate of music from Berklee College of Music in 1999.
+Fuller was granted an honorary doctorate of music from the Berklee College of Music in 1999.
 Eight years later, he was honored as an NEA Jazz Master.
 He continued to perform and record, and was a faculty member of the New York State Summer School of the Arts (NYSSSA) School of Jazz Studies (SJS).

-Fuller died on May 8, 2021, at the age of 88.
-Throughout his life, Fuller was reported to have been born in 1934; he had added two years to his age at 17 in part to gain work.
+Fuller died May 8, 2021, at the age of 88.
+He had eight children, nine grandchildren, and 13 great-grandchildren.